puppetlabs/bolt/pre-docs/inventory_file.md

 `~/.puppetlabs/bolt/inventory.yaml`.
 At the top level it contains an array of nodes and groups.
 Each node can have a config, vals, and facts specific to that node.
-Each group can have an array of nodes and set default config, facts, and valss for the entire group
+Each group can have an array of nodes and set default config, facts, and vals for the entire group

 ## Inventory Config